ansys/pre-commit-hooks/doc/source/getting-started/add-license-headers/index.rst

 ANSYS proprietary header template example
 -------------------------------------------------

-The ``ansysinternal`` template included in this project is provided solely as a reference format for ANSYS proprietary copyright headers.
-It is intended strictly for use in proprietary company projects.
+The ``ansysinternal`` template included in this project is a format for Ansys plus Synopsys proprietary copyright headers.
+It is intended for use in proprietary company projects.

 When the ``--ansys_internal_template`` argument is specified, the tool inserts the following fixed-format two-line header (with a year range such as ``2022-2026``, no spaces, and no license block):